-For our Christmas bakewell tart we use cranberries because it’s so festive, especially when decorated with green pumpkin seeds and white almond flakes.
+You could also bake this for Christmas because with cranberries it looks even more festive, especially when decorated with green pumpkin seeds and white almond flakes.
 I love the way the cranberries burst as they are baked, releasing veins of red that streak across the frangipane filling.

 The tartness of the cranberries also cuts through the sweet filling to give a good balance of sour and sweet.
 If you can’t find fresh cranberries, you can search the frozen section.
 I would not recommend dried cranberries as they may make the whole dessert overly sweet.
 You can substitute with raspberries or pitted cherries, though.